LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: Validation

 \subsection{Experimental Design and Dataset}

-We conducted experiments to evaluate the performance of alternative \ourapproach~configurations, each with a different combination of language model and similarity measure, resulting in six configurations in total (three different LLMs and two similarity measures), using the same experimental design and dataset as ATM.
+We conducted experiments to evaluate the performance of alternative \ourapproach~configurations, each with a different combination of language model and similarity measure, resulting in ten configurations in total (five different language models and two similarity measures), using the same experimental design and dataset as ATM.
 We conducted our experiments on a cluster of $1,340$ nodes with $83,216$ available CPU cores, each with a $2x$ AMD Rome 7532 with 2.40 GHz CPU, 256M cache L3, 249GB RAM, running CentOS 7.
-We considered each Java project version as an independent subject and conducted our experiments on all Java project versions ($661$ in total) in the dataset to increase the number of instances for experimental evaluation and, therefore, enhance the soundness of our conclusions.
-Each TSM approach was performed on every project version and ran $10$ times to account for randomness and draw statistically valid conclusions, using three minimization budgets ($25\%$, $50\%$, and $75\%$), which encompassed a total of $19,830$ runs ($661$ Java project versions $\times$ $10$ runs per version $\times$ $3$ minimization budgets) for each configuration.
-Overall, experiments took about 45 days in calendar time corresponding to 14 years of computation.
-We identified the best configuration of {\ourapproach} considering both the effectiveness and efficiency and compared it to the best two configurations of ATM.
+We considered each Java project version as an independent subject and conducted our experiments on all Java project versions ($835$ in total) in the dataset to increase the number of instances for experimental evaluation and, therefore, enhance the soundness of our conclusions.
+Each TSM approach was performed on every project version and ran $10$ times to account for randomness and draw statistically valid conclusions, using three minimization budgets ($25\%$, $50\%$, and $75\%$), which is the percentage of test cases that retained in the minimized test suite).
+There is a total of $25,050$ runs ($835$ Java project versions $\times$ $10$ runs per version $\times$ $3$ minimization budgets) for each configuration.
+Overall, the experiments, including similarity calculations, GA search, as well as executing all test suites $10$ times, took more than three months in calendar time corresponding to 6 years of computation.
+We identified the best configuration of {\ourapproach} considering both the effectiveness and efficiency and compared it to the two best configurations of ATM.
+Our data, scripts, and raw results can be found in our replication package~\cite{our_replication_package}